Topics covered in this course include:

 - Grow your leadership skills and enjoy relevant professional development

-- Network and build valueable connections with like-minded people
+- Network and build valuable connections with like-minded people

-Speakers: Liz Hanson – Client Director, Athlete Assessments and Kim Howard – Team Manager, Sunshine Coast Lightning
+Speakers: Liz Hanson – Client Director, Athlete Assessments and Kim Howard – Head Coach, Sunshine Coast Grammar School

 Liz Hanson is the Client Director at Athlete Assessments, an international consulting company specialising in the 'people side of sport'.
 While Athlete Assessments is best known for athlete and coach profiling and team dynamics consulting, it is a leader in coach education and sport management professional development.
 Clients include some of the top US college athletics programs, professional and Olympic teams and Australian national sporting bodies.
 Liz is a faculty member of the NCAA Women Coaches Academy in the US, teaching three programs per year.
 In addition, she teaches at the Japanese Women Coaches Academy.
 A long-time advocate of girls and women’s sport, her passion for leadership development of women started over twenty years ago.
 Prior to Athlete Assessments, Liz ran a national women’s leadership company, which remains the largest of its kind in Australia.